Naom-Roads/Naom-Roads/README.md

-# 👋 Hey, I’m Naom Roads
+# 👋 Hey, I’m Naomi

 **Engineer, builder, and co-founder — blending logic, creativity, and empathy.**
 Passionate about design, automation, and human-centered technology.